 We are pleased to offer three opportunities to explore Hartford and the greater Hartford region during the conference.
-Participation is limited for each mobile workshop so be sure to sign up during the on-line registration process.
+Extra tickets are available for purchase on-site.
+Stop by the registration tables to purchase.

 Thursday, October 18 - 2:15 p.m. to 5:15 p.m.